Content overview

 Clause 9: Performance evaluation

-If an organisation is looking to become ISO 27001 certified as well, an auditor from the UKAS (United Kingdom Accreditation Service) for information security will be monitoring the established information security processes and controls, ISMS maintenance and overall ISO 27001 compliance.
-Therefore, it is required for an organisation to constantly monitor, measure, analyse and evaluate its ISMS.
+If an organisation is looking to become ISO 27001 certified, an auditor from the UKAS (United Kingdom Accreditation Service) for information security will be monitoring the established information security processes and controls, ISMS maintenance, and overall ISO 27001 compliance.
+Therefore, it's required for an organisation to constantly monitor, measure, analyse, and evaluate its ISMS.

 An organisation must conduct internal audits on a regular basis to ensure that the ISMS abides by the organisation's information security policy and meets the requirements of the ISO 27001 standard to become certified.